shgnplaatjies/Portfolio-Plugin-Wordpress/README.md

 ## Bulk Upload

-Use the included `bulk-upload.js` script to create multiple projects from a CSV file.
+Use the included scripts to upload projects and associated media from CSV and media files.

 ### Setup